 Although this might seem like trend of the times terminology, the next few years will propel us even further to almost complete digital reliability.
-Spending hours scrolling your phone or at your monitor either working, schooling, shopping, chatting or sourcing just about every tidbit in your daily life you may also find yourself feeling exhausted and your body complaining.
+Spending hours scrolling your phone or at your monitor either working, schooling, shopping, chatting, or sourcing just about every tidbit in your daily life, you may also find yourself feeling exhausted and your body complaining.

-This constant close reading no matter what the digital device puts your eyes muscles in a continuous state of tension- eye muscles tighten to focus on things that are close up.
+This constant close reading no matter what the digital device puts your eyes muscles in a continuous state of tension- eye muscles tighten to focus on things that are close.
 Once a marker of middle age, eyestrain is the most complained of ailment no matter what your age and is re-writing theories on presbyopia, the gradual loss of your eyes' ability to focus on nearby objects, as we head into the digital age.
 Life as we know it has changed.

 Reading glasses are first a medical device and as such the FDA categorizes them.
-The quality of the lenses you look through will make an enormous difference in how clearly you read which also affects the mount of time you can read without experiencing eyestrain and how you feel and how well your eyes are protected which also affects your long-term health.
+The quality of the lenses you look through will make an enormous difference in how clearly you read which also affects the amount of time you can read without experiencing eyestrain and how you feel and how well your eyes are protected which also affects your long-term health.